gsoft-inc/wl-squide/docs/getting-started/create-host.md

 ```

 !!!info
-The [ManagedRoutes](../reference/routing/managedRoutes.md) placeholder indicates where routes that are neither hoisted or nested with a [parentPath](../reference/runtime/runtime-class.md#register-nested-navigation-items) or [parentName](../reference/runtime/runtime-class.md#register-a-named-route) option will be rendered.
-In this example, the homepage route is considered as a managed route and will be rendered under the `ManagedRoutes` placeholder.
+The [PublicRoutes](../reference/routing/publicRoutes.md) and [ProtectedRoutes](../reference/routing/protectedRoutes.md) placeholders indicates where routes that are neither hoisted or nested with a [parentPath](../reference/runtime/runtime-class.md#register-nested-navigation-items) or [parentName](../reference/runtime/runtime-class.md#register-a-named-route) option will be rendered.
+In this example, the homepage route is considered as a protected route and will be rendered under the `ProtectedRoutes` placeholder.
 !!!

 Finally, update the bootstrapping code to [register](../reference/registration/registerLocalModules.md) the newly created local module: